Book of Revelation: Literary structure

-Divisions in the book seem to be marked by the repetition of key phrases, by the arrangement of subject matter into blocks, and associated with its Christological passages, and much use is made of significant numbers, especially the number seven, which represented perfection according to ancient numerology.
+Divisions in the book seem to be marked by the repetition of key phrases, by the arrangement of subject matter into blocks, and associated with its Christological passages, such as invocations of seven.
 Nevertheless, there is a "complete lack of consensus" among scholars about the structure of Revelation.
 The following is therefore an outline of the book's contents rather than of its structure.

+Symbolism

+Much use is made of significant numbers, especially the number seven, which represented perfection according to ancient numerology.

 Outline

 Outline of the book of Revelation: